2020 Ohio elections: Board of education

+6 of Ohio's 19 Board of Education Seats were up in 2020.

 General Assembly

 Senate

 The 16 even-numbered districts out of 33 seats in the Ohio Senate are up for election in 2020.
 Fourteen of these seats are held by Republicans and two are held by Democrats.
 Prior to the election, Republicans hold 24 seats and Democrats hold 9 seats.

 House of Representatives

 All 99 seats in the Ohio House of Representatives are up for election in 2020.
 Prior to the election, Republicans hold 61 seats and Democrats hold 38 seats.

 Supreme Court

 While judicial races in Ohio are technically non-partisan (party affiliations are not listed on the ballot), candidates run in party primaries.
 Terms are six years, and justices may run for re-election an unlimited number of times before their 70th birthday.